harmony-one/h/progress/rikako-hatoya.md

 ---

 2025-10-02 Thu: Examining the edge case of different swap transactions at same block number but different block index: Modified script to additionally output the block index for the actual action event (mint, burn, or collect) and the closest swap events.
-Currently script is not accurately getting the closest swap transactions down to the block index level just for 1 transaction, looking into debugging (data added to [Theo's spreadsheet](https://docs.google.com/spreadsheets/d/1n9RcOjAdbucDt7wTD9sxfWSKMVMdGR7ltFoNmBGtLxA/edit?usp=sharing).
+Fixed bug in script to accurately the closest swap transactions down to the block index level (data added to [Theo's spreadsheet](https://docs.google.com/spreadsheets/d/1n9RcOjAdbucDt7wTD9sxfWSKMVMdGR7ltFoNmBGtLxA/edit?usp=sharing).

 2025-10-01 Wed: Combined everyone's cbBTC prices obtained using our newest method (mint: closest swap before, burn: closest swap after) and checked for deviations (spreadhsheet [here](https://docs.google.com/spreadsheets/d/12TKTVpuZymmYUc7BVuAmUNIAEzVVKWIzo-713hASzxU/edit?usp=sharing)).
 My results were mostly the same with Artem and Theo except for 4 transactions, which came from different block index.